shinich39/pjsk-pr/README.md

 - Add join button.
 - Prevent duplicate updates.
 - Change to preview modal from popup.
-- Add applied power calculator.
+- Add applied power calculator and highlight rooms that not meeting power required.